qutip/qutip/doc/guide/guide-bloch-redfield.rst

 is the Bloch-Redfield tensor.

-The Bloch-Redfield master equation in the form Eq. :eq:`br_final` is suitable for numerical implementation.
+The Bloch-Redfield master equation in the form Eq. :eq:`br-final` is suitable for numerical implementation.
 The input parameters are the system Hamiltonian :math:`H`, the system operators through which the environment couples to the system :math:`A_\alpha`, and the noise-power spectrum :math:`S_{\alpha\beta}(\omega)` associated with each system-environment interaction term.

 To simplify the numerical implementation we assume that :math:`A_\alpha` are Hermitian and that cross-correlations between different environment operators vanish, so that the final expression for the Bloch-Redfield tensor that is implemented in QuTiP is